ericacha/makeupstore/README.md

-# CD Store
+# Beauty Wholesale Store
 ## April 2016 | Erica Cha
-### Program for users to catalog and organize CDs.
-Uses session vars to keep track of the CDs that have been added.
+### Program for users to catalog and organize beauty products.
+Features include to search product by product type and shows a listing and to add new products.

 #### Technologies: PHP, Silex, Twig

 #### Setup Instructions